saltyorg/Saltbox/DONATIONS.md

 ## Donations

 If you find this project helpful, feel free to make a small donation to the developers.
+Desimaniac and l3uddz are the creators of the original [project](https://github.com/Cloudbox/Cloudbox).
+This is a forked version of it.

 #### Developers: